Ale42RA/SWAN/README.md

 ## Project Overview

 This project aims to analyze and predict customer churn for Swan Telecom using a classification model.
-Customer churn refers to the phenomenon of customers discontinuing their service with a company.
 By identifying patterns and predictors of churn, Swan Telecom can take proactive measures to retain customers and improve business performance.

 ---